JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/README.md

 ```

 ### 3. Features
-* Web scraping with support for HTML, PDF, and JavaScript-rendered water rates
+* Web scraping with support for HTML, PDF, and embedded JSON water rates
 * Standardized monthly water cost calculation (assuming 6,000 gallons used per month)
 * CSV output for use in the project's ArcGIS Dashboard and for tracking historical water rates
 * An ArcGIS Dashboard to visualize, compare, and track water rates from across Oklahoma